mkhlb/6408B/README.md

 #### Driving To A Point

-MKHLib doesn't mess with complicated driving algorithms.
-To drive to a point MKHLib does two things: turns to the point, then drive as close to it as it can in a straight line.
+<s>MKHLib doesn't mess with complicated driving algorithms.</s> To simply drive to a point using motion planning MKHLib does two things: turns to the point, then drive as close to it as it can in a straight line.
 So how does MKHLib figure out what distance it needs to drive to get as close as possible?

 Consider two vectors: the unit vector representing the direction the robot is facing $\hat{\omega}$, and the vector from the robot to the target point $\vec{T}$. $\hat{\omega}$ and $\vec{T}$ are seperated by an angle $\theta$.
 Recall that a dot product is a projection and then a multiplication, and that multiplication of $x \cdot 1 = x$, and $|\hat{v}| = 1$, so a dot product of a vector is just a projection, because the multiplication by $1$ does nothing.
 So $\hat{\omega} \cdot \vec{T}$ is just a projection of $\vec{T}$ onto $\hat{\omega}$.

 $\hat{\omega} \cdot \vec{T}$ gives the distance to drive in direction $\hat{\omega}$ to get as close as possible to $\vec{T}$.
 If you don't intuitively understand this, allow a mathematical illustration:

 The distance to drive $D$ times the orientation vector $\hat{\omega}$ ( $\vec{D}$ ) forms a right angle triangle with $\vec{T}$ (by definition of being as close as possible).

+### Iterative Motion - Points

+#### Point Turning

+There is iterative point turning, to facilitate more accurate auto aim.

+#### Point Driving

+#### Achieving A Target Orientation

+### Iterative Motion - Paths

+#### Classical Pure Pursuit

+#### Simplified Pure Pursuit

+## On Implementation And Usage of Motion

+### Don't Run Away From the Abstract